Dallas Abbott

-Dallas Abbott is a geophysicist and adjunct research scientist at the Lamont–Doherty Earth Observatory of Columbia University and is part of the Holocene Impact Working Group.
+Dallas Abbott (born 1963) is a geophysicist and adjunct research scientist at the Lamont–Doherty Earth Observatory of Columbia University and is part of the Holocene Impact Working Group.
 Her research focuses on submarine impacts, megatsunamis, cosmic dust, and their effects on climate and Earth's geological history.
 She also has presented research regarding a large impact crater in the Gulf of Maine.

 Education and career

 Abbott received her B.S. from the Massachusetts Institute of Technology (Earth and Planetary Sciences) in 1974; her M.S. from the Lamont–Doherty Earth Observatory of Columbia University (Marine Geology) in 1978; and her Ph.D. from the Lamont–Doherty Earth Observatory (Marine Geology with a Geophysics minor) in 1982.
 During her graduate studies, she received the Boris Bakmeteff Fellowship in Fluid Mechanics and the Bruce Heezen Prize.

 She held academic positions at Oregon State University and Barnard College.
 Also, she has been an adjunct research scientist at LDEO of Columbia University since 1996.

 Since 1990, Abbott has directed or co-directed LDEO's summer undergraduate internship program, which trains students in scientific research methods, technical writing, and data analysis.

 She previously served on the editorial board of Precambrian Research and was named a Graduate Fellow of Columbia University.